AgentTono/Ketryx-Training-2/app/SW1.md

 ### Hazard

-Description of Hazard for RISK1
+Description of Hazard for RISK1 habfdlwqhubsdafcauyerhwbdvaueryb

 ### Hazardous situation